DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "It is training sword, so it's edge is dull."

-Noticing Kai's gaze, Fairin flipped the sword in her hand.
+Noticing Kai's gaze, Farin flipped the sword in her hand.

 "I've been mingling with Io soldiers."